Mr. Lonely (Bobby Vinton song): Background

 Vinton began writing the song in the late 1950s, while serving in the Army.
-The song describes a soldier who is sent overseas and has no communication with his home.
+The lyrics describe a soldier who is sent overseas and has no communication with his home.
 The singer laments his condition and wishes for someone to talk with.

 The single of Vinton's recording was released just as the Vietnam War was escalating and many soldiers were experiencing a similar situation.
 Vinton's version was noted for his sobbing emotionally during the second verse.
 Vinton and Gene Allan later re-teamed to compose "Coming Home Soldier", which reached No. 11 on the Billboard Hot 100 in January 1967.

 Although he turned out to be Epic Records' best selling artist of the 1960s, the record company initially did not display confidence in Vinton.
 This song was included on his first vocal album, Roses Are Red, but it was not released as a single at that time.
 Vinton wanted it to be the followup to his first hit, "Roses Are Red," but Epic's executives chose the very similar "Rain Rain Go Away" instead, giving "Mr. Lonely" to Buddy Greco, whom they were grooming as their next big superstar.

 Greco's version reached No. 64 on the Billboard Hot 100 chart on November 10, 1962.
 After Vinton heard Greco's version on the radio, the executives confessed to him that they felt he was more of a musician and songwriter than a singer.
 However, in the following months, Vinton's continued success as a vocalist made them reconsider their position.

 Many months later, when Epic gave Vinton the choice of which song should be the twelfth and final selection for his greatest-hits album, he chose "Mr. Lonely".
 Following its inclusion on the album, many radio disc jockeys started to play the track—particularly those who remembered Buddy Greco's version and how Vinton had been prevented from releasing it as a single.

 With the song's newfound popularity came a rise in demand for Vinton's version to be released as a single.
 "Mr. Lonely" became one of Vinton's signature songs and a favorite with servicemen around the world.
 Epic subsequently built an entire album release around "Mr. Lonely" when it became a hit as a single.

 In 1966, Vinton recorded a sequel in which the singer comes home safe, "Coming Home Soldier."

+The Japanese radio program Jet Stream has been using Franck Pourcel's Mr. Lonely as its theme song since 1967.

+The Lettermen's version is very popular in Japan.
+As they revived the song in 1971, although they recorded the song in 1965.

+In 2024, The 8 Show released, using an increasingly distorted version of Mr. Lonely as its theme song.